-This Plan will be reviewed and updated (if required), separately to the monitoring reports mentioned above, at five year intervals, for the first ten years (as a minimum) (see Table 5.5).
+The PBTL OMP will be reviewed and updated (if required), separately to the monitoring reports mentioned above, at five year intervals, for the first ten years (as a minimum) (see Table 5.5).
 The first review will occur five years after implementation of the PBTL Offset Area (i.e. within the fifth year, after the fourth year of survey and monitoring results have been reported) to assess whether it is on track to achieve the expected outcomes.
-A second review will take place in year ten following the monitoring, using compiled monitoring results to evaluate the measurable outcomes and success of current management actions and identify any amendments to management actions and/or the monitoring program needed to ensure outcomes continue to be met.
-These reviews will also determine what ongoing management or monitoring is required.
-Each review will draw on monitoring data collected to date, input from the Land Manager and Ecological Consultant (where relevant), expert advice such as from the PBTL Recovery Team, and the Project Owner (Neoen).
+A second review will take place in year ten following the monitoring using compiled monitoring results to evaluate the measurable outcomes and success of current management actions and identify any amendments to management actions and / or the monitoring program needed to ensure outcomes continue to be met.
+These reviews will also determine what ongoing management and / or monitoring is required.
+Each review will draw on monitoring data collected to date, input from the Land Manager and Ecological Consultant (where relevant) expert advice, such as from the PBTL Recovery Team, and the Project Owner (Neoen).

-Each review will be documented within an amended version of this Plan and include:
+Each review will be documented within an amended version of the PBTL OMP and include:

-- the review process - the status of measurable outcomes associated with each management action

-- the monitoring results to date - the status of achieving the [REDACTED] PBTL OMP expected outcomes - any amendments to the management actions, if required - any amendments to the monitoring program, and - any recommendations for future reviews.
+- the review process - the status of measurable outcomes associated with each management action - the monitoring results to date - the status of achieving the PBTL OMP objectives - any amendments to the management actions, if required - any amendments to the monitoring program, and - any recommendations for future reviews.

-The amended version of this Plan will be provided to the Land Manager and submitted to the Department for reference.
-Any significant changes to this Plan may require approval from the Department.
+The amended version of the PBTL OMP will be provided to the land manager and submitted to the Department for reference.
+Any significant changes to the PBTL OMP may require approval from the Department.